-My research will be on the body, specifically movement / posture re-mediated through the ubiquity of photography.
+Some notes for intended research on the body, specifically movement / posture re-mediated through the ubiquity of photography.
 I’ll be creating a dynamic photo-based website which will explore how movement and non-verbal communication (posture) has evolved since about the turn of the century.
 To investigate this I will be comparing how people stand / sit / gesture (in other words, use their bodies) in photographs from 1910 to the present.
 The reason I’ve chosen this time frame is that there is far less photographic evidence to work with before roughly 1910.
 For instance, Eastman Kodak introduced their Brownie camera in 1900, and millions entered households between 1952 – 1967.

 My theory is that, although there are a number of reasons for these changes (women’s emancipation, the development of certain fabrics which facilitate ease of motion, improvements in health, and so forth), at least one of the reasons for what I believe to be a big change is the re-mediation of the self through advances in and the ubiquity of photography.
 As there was an increase in informal snapshots, there was a simultaneous increase in formal portraits, all allowing the subjects to see themselves represented as immobile forms and providing ample time to study themselves with artefact in hand.
 I am not particularly interested in the so-called ‘Selfie’, although there is a great deal of scholarly work being done on this topic.
 I haven’t fully worked out the reason I am not interested, but am continuing to consider this and will report once I understand why.